jhpyle/docassemble/_docs/functions.md

 sure that the variables get defined.
-The [`force_ask()`] and [`force_gather()`] functions are primarily useful when you are using [actions] to do things that are outside the normal course of the [interview logic].
+The [`force_ask()`] and [`force_gather()`] functions are primarily useful when you are using [actions] to do things that are outside the normal course of the [interview flow].

 ## <a name="dispatch"></a>dispatch()

-The `dispatch()` function provides logic so that an interview can present a menu system within a screen.
+The `dispatch()` function provides logic so that an Steward can present a menu system within a screen.
 For example:

 {% include side-by-side.html demo="dispatch" %}

-To make a menu, you need to add a few components to your interview:
+To make a menu, you need to add a few components to your DALang:

-* Some code that runs `dispatch()` in order to launch the menu at a particular place in your interview logic.
+* Some code that runs `dispatch()` in order to launch the menu at a particular place in your interview.
 * A screen that shows the menu.
 This is typically a [multiple-choice question] in which each choice represents a screen that the user can visit.